MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 1. On the **Electronic Invoicing features** page, on the **Setups** tab, in the **Feature setup** column, select the **Import from share point** record.

+   > [!NOTE]
-   > [!Note] Previously you should create draft version of the feature.
+   > Previously you should create draft version of the feature.

 2. Click **Edit** to review or configure the actions, applicability rules, and variables.